exercism/configlet/README.md

 - To non-interactively update docs, filepaths, and metadata on the track, use `--update --yes`.
 - To non-interactively include every unseen test for a given exercise, use (for example) `--update --tests include --exercise prime-factors`.
 - To skip downloading the `problem-specifications` repository, add `--offline --prob-specs-dir /path/to/local/problem-specifications`
-- Note that `configlet sync` tries to maintain the key order in exercise `.meta/config.json` files when updating.
+- Note that `configlet sync` tries to preserve the key order in exercise `.meta/config.json` files when updating.
   To write these files in a canonical form without syncing, please use the `configlet fmt` command.
   However, `configlet sync` _does_ add (possibly empty) required keys (`authors`, `files`, `blurb`) when they're missing.
   This is less "sync-like", but more ergonomic: when implementing a new exercise, you can use `sync` to create a starter `.meta/config.json` file.